fahdi/theme-my-login/readme.txt

 == Frequently Asked Questions ==

+= How do I change the look of forms? =

+The same way you would change the look of anything else on your site: CSS.
+Theme My Login uses it's own very basic stylesheet.
+You can copy this to your theme's directory and add additional styling there or simply add additional styling to your theme's stylesheet.

+= I can't get into my site!
+What do I do? =

+Visit yoursite.com/wp-login.php.

+= What happened to the language folder? =

+As of version 6.3, Theme My Login no longer ships with translation files.
+Translations will be available at http://downloads.jfarthing.com.

+= How do I obtain additional assistance? =

 Please visit http://www.jfarthing.com/development/theme-my-login first and then visit http://www.jfarthing.com/support if you have any questions, concerns, suggestions or problems.